Online Nutrition Consultation

 Online nutrition consultations are suitable for almost anyone seeking professional dietary guidance.
 I regularly work with clients in the following situations:

-- Gut health and digestive concerns— Bloating, constipation, food intolerances, and other gastrointestinal symptoms can often be improved through targeted dietary modifications.
-I use structured approaches such as the low-FODMAP protocol (developed by Monash University) alongside broader dietary assessment to identify triggers and optimise gut health.
+• Gut health and digestive concerns— Bloating, constipation, food intolerances, and other gastrointestinal symptoms can often be improved through targeted dietary modifications.
+I provide general dietary guidance to support digestive comfort.
+For structured clinical protocols such as the low-FODMAP diet, I would recommend working with a registered dietitian who can supervise the elimination and reintroduction phases.

-- Clients living outside London or the UK— Online consultations remove geographical barriers entirely.
+• Clients living outside the UK— Online consultations remove geographical barriers entirely.
 I work with clients across Europe, the Middle East, North America, and Asia, tailoring advice to the foods and products available in each region and accommodating different time zones.

 The Evidence Behind Online Nutrition Support